| |

 Angelo Granito).
 Among the most important people of Copertino there are: Adriano

-of King Charles V), Antonio Briganti (a famous physician at the court of
+Preite (a famous architect), Evangelista Menga (an engineer of King Charles V), Antonio Briganti (a famous physician at the court of

 Ferdinand IV of Borbone), Dioniso from Copertino, Giovanni Bernardino Desa,